TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 1. Create an IAM User:

   - Go to the IAM section in the AWS Management Console.
-  - Create a new user and select Programmatic access or Management
-  - Console access, depending on your needs.
+  - Create a new user and select Programmatic access or Management Console access, depending on your needs.
-Attach permissions later (we'll cover this in the next step).
+  - Attach permissions later (we'll cover this in the next step).

+2. Define a Custom Policy: You need two policy statements:

+  - One to allow full EC2 access in the desired region.